einavcohen/Artificial-Intelligence/README.md

-# Prediction Using Machine Learning Models
+# Mushrooms Prediction Using Machine Learning
-A ML implementation of KNN, Decision Tree and naïve base algorithms.
+ML project which learn and predict whether the mushrooms are poisonous based on their features,

-Evaluating the accuracy percentages of the predictions using K-fold cross validation.
+using Python implementation of KNN, Decision Tree and naïve base algorithms.